dmwm/auth-proxy-server/README.md

 Go server, while for apache we observed high memory footprint around 1GB and low usage of cores at the level of 50 millicores per apache server.

+In these tests we used services of DBS datasets queries with different dataset names.

 #### throughput measurements
 ![Throughput](https://github.com/vkuznet/auth-proxy-server/raw/master/docs/perf-rps-dbs.png)